AnjananT/EDGEbin/README.md

 Hardware: The physical system, designed in SolidWorks, came to life through the use of laser cutting and 3D printing.
 Using C++, the Arduino was programmed to control a DC motor that moves an inner tube.
 Using the Stepper motor library and a motor driver, the stepper motor controlled the opening and closing of the release hatch.
 These electrical components were meticulously wired and seamlessly integrated with their physical counterparts.

-Website: The frontend was build using Flask to handle the backend, and ReactJS for the frontend
+Website: The frontend was build using Flask to handle the backend, and ReactJS for the frontend.